ncssm/dssi25/_modules/day-04.md

 : ☕ Coffee Break ☕

 2:30pm
-: **Techology**{: .label .label-yellow } Use a computer to speed up your predications.
+: **Technology**{: .label .label-yellow } Use a computer to speed up your predications.
 We'll use google sheets and python to explore how to speed up classification.

 ### Advanced Track - Leviton Classroom
 1:00pm